 The proposed pipeline will provide a safe and efficient way to move waxy crude currently being trucked to the refineries.
 The pipeline will take about 250 tanker trucks off the road that are currently making roundtrips from the Uinta Basin to Salt Lake City.
 The project will generate an economic boost by creating temporary and permanent jobs, facilitating the usage of local Utah crude and helping to provide an important piece of energy infrastructure to meet demand so that the area can prosper and people can maintain their quality of life.

-EIS Work Stream: The U.S. Forest Service, the environmental lead agency on the project, is overseeing the Environmental Impact Study (EIS) process for the project’s full 135 miles.
+EIS Work Stream: The U.S. Forest Service, the environmental lead agency on the project, is overseeing the Environmental Impact Statement (EIS) process for the project’s full 135 miles.
 Now through the end of August, environmental experts are performing environmental and cultural surveys through visual inspection of the proposed pipeline route area.
 The USFS is also meeting with federal, state and local regulators and those charged with overseeing and managing the areas’ environmental and cultural resources.